-Our analysis of prospective transition risks and opportunities is based on two of the International Energy Agency's (IEA) most common reference transition risk scenarios:

-- Sustainable Development (SDS), associated with an increase in temperature of 1.65°C. - Net Zero (NZE2050), associated with an increase in temperature of 1.5°C.
+Our analysis of prospective transition risks and opportunities is based on the International Energy Agency's (IEA) Net Zero (NZ2050), associated with an increase in temperature of 1.5° C.

-Both scenarios are published annually as part of the World Energy Outlook (WEO) series by the International Energy Agency (IEA), with current data based on the 2021 WEO release.
+The scenario is published annually as part of the World Energy Outlook (WEO) series by the International Energy Agency (IEA), with current data based on the 2022 WEO release.
 The temperature increases implied by the two scenarios represent possible futures with a high degree of transition risk.
-The selection of these scenarios is in accordance with TCFD recommendations, which suggest using a scenario with a temperature increase of 2°C or less.